ethansilvas/htb-academy/Command Injections.md

 ### Injecting our command

-we can first try adding a semi-colon and appending our intended command to hopefully make the final command something like:
+we can first try adding a semi-colon and appending our arbitrary command to hopefully make the final command something like:

 `ping -c 1 127.0.0.1; whoami`